Pesquisa-UFCAT/parepy/framework_cl_convergence.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This function calculates the convergence rate of a given column in a data frame.
+    This function calculates the convergence rate of a given column in a dataset.
 This function is used to check the convergence of the probability of failure or reliability index.
 </p>

 ```python